 Are IKEA batteries eneloop?

 That is an interesting question.
 Please take a look at the Rewrapped Eneloops page.
-You can see that Sanyo and FDK (company which now owns the factory) sells/sold batteries to other brands as well.
+You can see that Sanyo and FDK (a company which now owns the factory) sells/sold batteries to other brands as well.
 Kind of like a "white label" service.
 A few of them are Sony, Nikon, Canon, Duracell, etc..
-Just take a look at the page.
 The IKEA ones were known to be made in Japan since 2016!
 Although most people only know about them since the end of 2017/ beginning of 2018.
 Eneloop freaks like myself know that the factory sells to other brands and have known that already for many years.

 The problem though is that the White and Tan Ikea batteries are equal to the Eneloop PRO and the Eneloop LITE, and not the regular white Eneloops.
 And those are the ones that would have been the most interesting in my opinion.
 Because they are the all-round best rechargeable batteries in the world.